bhdicaire/macSetup/README.md

     1. Migration Assistant: _not now_
 3. Sign-in with your apple ID and accept the iCloud Terms & Conditions
 4. Create a computer account
-5. Install the developer tools (xcode) by opening terminal and typing `git`, the user interface will prompt you to download and install the command line developer tools
+5. Install the developer tools (xcode) by opening terminal and typing `git`, the user interface will prompt you and then download and install the command line developer tools
 6. Clone the macSetup git repository on your Mac `git clone https://github.com/bhdicaire/macSetup` via terminal
 7. Install homebrew and the required software components
     1. `cd macSetup`
     2. `make install`
 8. Modify the configuration files with a built-in text editor such as `vi`, don't worry the playbook will install [BBEdit](https://www.barebones.com/products/bbedit/)
-    * ./group_vars_/all/defaults.yml
+    * ./group_vars/all/defaults.yml
-    * ./(group_vars_/all/host.yml
+    * ./(group_vars/all/host.yml
-    * ./group_vars_/secrets.yml
+    * ./group_vars/secrets.yml
-    * ./group_vars_/all/packages.yml
+    * ./group_vars/all/packages.yml
 11. Go get a cup of coffee because you're NOT done, Vodka is also fine

 12. Add and commit your macSetup configuration to a Git repository